Theorem411/10714-project/fx/fx_Tracer.md

 This documentation records what we learned from `torch.fx.Tracer` and `torch.fx.symbolic_trace`.

 # `Tracer.trace` workflow
-1. Initialize a Tracer: An instance of the Tracer class is created.
+1. Initialize a `Tracer`: An instance of the `Tracer` class is created.
-2. Trace the Module/Function: The Tracer’s trace method is called with the module or function as an argument.
+2. Trace the `Module`/`Function`: The Tracer’s `trace` method is called with the module or function as an argument.
-3. Create Graph Nodes: As the function or module is executed, the Tracer intercepts operations and creates nodes in the graph.
+3. Create Graph Nodes: As the function or module is executed, the `Tracer` intercepts operations and creates nodes in the graph.
-4. Return a GraphModule: A GraphModule is created using the traced graph and returned.
+4. Return a `GraphModule`: A `GraphModule` is created using the traced graph and returned.

 ## setup in the `trace` method
 Steps in the trace Method